 The interior was originally covered entirely with diamond vaults, but after their collapse, the church was covered with net vaults, except for the two eastern bays of the southern aisle with older diamond vaults.
-Cross vaults were most often used in shallow chapels.
-The vault of the nave was supported by four pairs of octagonal pillars and eight wall half-pillars, as well as corbles, some of which in the southern aisle were shaped like heads with individualized features.
+In shallow chapels, created in two rows between the buttresses at the southern and northern elevations, cross vaults were most often used.
+The vault of the church was supported by four pairs of octagonal pillars and eight wall half-pillars, as well as corbels, some of which in the southern aisle received the shape of heads with individualized features.

 Architektura gotycka w Polsce, red.
-T. Mroczko i M. Arszyński, Warszawa 1995.
+T. Mroczko, M. Arszyński, Warszawa 1995.

 Rzempołuch A., Kościoły na Warmii, Mazurach i Powiślu, Olsztyn 1991.